jamsea/blog-jameshush-com/content/blog/monitoring-and-alerting/index.md

 > Does someone know when it's broken?

 If there's no alert, there will be no fix.
-I've seen well-intentioned teams set up monitoring, only to point all alerts to an unchecked Slack channel.
+I've seen well-intentioned teams set up monitoring, only to funnel all alerts to an unchecked Slack channel.
 To solve this, I always funnel _every_ error message to an on-call rotation and make it clear whoever is on-call is responsible for triaging every error and escalating if they're unsure how to fix it.
 Not only does this mean noisy, false-negative error messages get cleaned up, but it solves the responsibility problem.

 > When everyone is responsible for something, no one is responsible for it.